The day you discover that your spouse cheated is like the day you watched airplanes fly into the twin towers. It's your own, personal 9/11.

 Actually, it probably won’t be much of a “discussion” at all.
-It’s more likely to be a verbal vomiting of all of the dirt you just discovered, followed by a lot of tears and screaming.
+It’s more likely to be a verbal vomiting of all of the dirt you just discovered, followed by a lot of tears and maybe some screaming.

 That reaction (i.e. whether your spouse is apologetic or indifferent) will tell you a lot about whether your marriage stands a chance of recovery, or not.

 3. Don’t try to deal with the affair alone.

-When you are hit with something as devastating as an affair, your emotions are going to bounce around more than a two year old on a sugar high.
-A good therapist can help you deal with your emotions productively so that you can process them and move on.
+When you are hit with something as devastating as an affair, your emotions are going to bounce around more than a two-year-old on a sugar high.
+Trying to deal with those emotions alone can be challenging.

 If you decide to try to save your marriage, you will also need a good marriage counselor or coach.
 S/he can help you deal with the damage the affair did to your marriage, and hopefully create a better, more solid relationship.